Golisano Children's Hospital (Rochester): Awards

 Parents Magazine has ranked the hospital as one of the 20 best children's hospitals in the country in their top 20 pediatric technology and innovations rankings.

 The 2013-14 U.S. News & World Report ranked Golisano Children's Hospital nationally in pediatric orthopedics.

 The 2019-20 U.S. News & World Report ranked Golisano Children's Hospital nationally in pediatric nephrology and neonatology.

 The 2020-21 U.S. News & World Report ranked the hospital nationally in neonatology, taking up the #23 place nationally.

-U.S. News & World Report ranked the hospital nationally in three children's specialties in 2025.The hospital was ranked #4 in New York in 2025.
+U.S. News & World Report ranked the hospital nationally in three children's specialties in 2025.
+The hospital was ranked No. 4 in New York in 2025.